The 4 Truths of Data Management for Product Analytics

 Retroactively fixing your existing data will enable you to improve functionality without a huge investment.
 This will then give you the leverage you need to set up a structure for proactively planning and approving events, which will lead to even larger and more sustainable gains in functionality.
 Thus, by using data management correctly, you can both rectify problems quickly and set up a structure that will prevent new problems from arising.

 Of course, you also need the tools to make sure that data is not just accessible, but clean, secure, and manageable.
-That’s where capabilities like Govern from Amplitude come in.
+That’s where capabilities like come in.
 With Govern, you can manipulate data post-ingestion, addressing some of the issues that traditionally limit depth and breadth of usage.
 Additionally, Govern provides an easy setup process for planning and verifying incoming data, which leads to fewer data problems down the road.

 Instead of a magic bullet, think of data management like a magic trampoline, designed to catapult you to the next level of maturity by reducing pain and improving results.
 You’ll still need to do some work on your end, but you’ll have the tools to get a boost.
 It’s that boost that justifies the time and money investment.
 With an effective and reliable system like Govern, you have proactive tools to manage your taxonomy.

-This post about the Four Truths of Data Management is just the first part in a three-part series on data management.
-The second post will explain how to unlock functionality for your company.
+This post about the Four Truths of Data Management is just the first part in a three-part series on data management. will explain how to unlock functionality for your company.
 The final post will lay out a maturity model for data management, which will help you determine exactly where your organization stands today and see what it would mean to move to the next level of maturity.

 About the Author